 Aligned with the timeline, managers can see final assessments for each of their team members in their respective Workday profiles.

-The cut-off date to determine whether to assess team members at the pre-promotion level or post-promotion level for the Q4 FY23 Talent Assessment cycle is October 31, 2022.
+The cut-off date to determine whether to assess team members as Too New to Rate based on recent promotion/transfer for the FY24 Talent Assessment cycle is based on their time in role prior to the start of the Talent Assessment cycle, October 16, 2023.
 Guidelines are as follows:

 It is important to note that because being promoted recognizes high performance both in terms of increased scope/responsibility and monetarily through compensation increase therefore a promotion "resets" the performance factor evaluation.